rnetro/jupyterlab/design/about.md

 After the title slide, there will be a few more slides for each feature.
 Each slide will have a mini icon and title for the feature, an animated image (*.gif or *.gifv file) showing the user process of the feature, and a more in-depth description of the "feature".

-The final slide will give the user the ability to start working with a Notebook, Console, and/or Terminal—very similar to the Launcher plugin—acting as a Call-to-Action for the user to start using JupyterLab.
+The final slide will give the user the ability to start working with a Notebook, Code Console, and/or Terminal—very similar to the Launcher plugin—acting as a Call-to-Action for the user to start using JupyterLab.

 Each slide will have a downwards arrow (" ╲╱ ") at the bottom of the viewport to encourage the user to continue learning about the features of JupyterLab, as well as a fixed slide pagination on the right side of the window, to help the user understand which slide they’re on and what slides are available to them.